 Treatment of Donovanosis

 Donovanosis is a rare condition.
-Because of this, treatment options for donovanosis are usually based on experience and experts’ opinion rather than on well-controlled clinical trials.
+Because of this, treatment options for donovanosis are usually based on experience and experts’ opinion, rather than on well-controlled clinical trials.

 Similar to chlamydia and other sexually transmitted diseases, the treatment of choice for donovanosis is azithromycin.
-In contrast to the treatment of chlamydial urethritis, donovanosis usually needs longer duration of treatment.
+In contrast to the treatment of chlamydial urethritis, donovanosis usually needs a longer duration of treatment.
 Azithromycin should be given at least for three weeks.
 Treatment is sometimes longer than three weeks and the decision to stop treatment should be based upon the complete disappearance of the disease’s symptoms.